osartun/Backbone.Undo.js/README.md

     collection = new Backbone.Collection;
     myUndoManager.register(model, collection); // You can pass several objects as arguments

-    // You can setting up your objects here.
+    // You can set up your objects here.
 Changes won't be tracked yet. model.set("foo", "bar");
     collection.add([{"something": "blue"}]);
     // These changes can't be undone.